Dry Ice Manufacturing

 Dry Ice Solid Block

-Our state-of-the-art dry ice block machine/press produces solid block that is 12 x 12 x 8 — 55 lb. blocks of dry ice.
-Blocks are available whole or custom cut.
+Our state-of-the-art dry ice block machine/press produces 55 pound solid block that is 12 x 12 x 8.
+Blocks are available whole or custom cut into dry ice slabs/slices.

 Dry Ice Pellets